- Location: Kentucky

 Go to the appropriate county clerk's office with your original registration, Social Security number, and fee payment.

 Send your original registration along with your payment to the address listed.
 Also include a $2 postage and handling fee; your registration should be returned to you within a few days.

 If your registration lapses, you must renew your registration in person.

 Replace Lost Registration

-To operate a motorized vessel with more than 10 horsepower unsupervised, if you are between the ages of 12 and 17, you must have a boater education certificate.
-Without the certificate, an adult 18 or older, or someone with the education certificate must be on board with you.
+To operate a certain motorized vessel unsupervised, if you are 12 to 17 years old, you must have a boater education certificate.
+Without the certificate, an adult, or someone with the education certificate must be on board with you.